smartdevicelink/sdl_evolution/proposals/0310-PerformInteractionMultipick.md

 ### Driver distraction

 As always, driving restrictions will be up the OEM.
-One potential suggestion would be to not allow a Multipick Perform Interaction while driving while providing instead a popup that says "Some items may not be available while driving".
+One potential suggestion would be to not allow a Multiselect Perform Interaction while driving while providing instead a popup that says "Some items may not be available while driving".

 ## Potential downsides